Frequently Asked Questions

 - Peer Drop-in Center: The Mental Health & Addiction Association of Oregon (MHAAO) will operate the peer drop-in center at the CATT.
 The center will be a space where individuals in recovery and their friends, family and other supports can come together.
 Drop-in centers provide opportunities for connection, mutual support, and development of peer networks and resources, all of which are critical to recovery.

 - Outpatient Substance Use Disorder Treatment: Our outpatient services will focus on the Latinx community and will include evidence-based interventions, peer supports, medication management and counseling.
-Solutions Group NW will provide the outpatient services.
+Solutions Group NW will provide the outpatient services in Spanish (with English available).

 - Crisis Services/Hawthorn Walk-In Center: This program offers urgent behavioral health crisis intervention, assessment and stabilization services.
 It provides connection to both mental health and substance use treatment services.
 LifeWorks NW is the service provider at our current crisis service center and will continue providing services at the CATT.